-Governance and Monitoring of the Constitution - The Council's Monitoring Officer is responsible for governance and reviewing the Constitution on a regular basis in order to ensure that it continues to operate effectively - this has taken place on a number of occasions including the annual review which went to Annual Council on 7 May 2024.
-A number of changes were made at the annual review including the introduction of specific rules for budget motions.
+• Governance and Monitoring of the Constitution - The Council's Monitoring Officer is responsible for governance and reviewing the Constitution on a regular basis in order to ensure that it continues to operate effectively - this has taken place on a number of occasions including the annual review which went to Annual Council on 13 May 2025.
+A number of changes were made at the annual review including revisions and clarifications on senior personnel matters for transparency and accountability.